schneidersoft/html5_rtsp/README.md

 # html5_rtsp

-This project is a fork of streamedian with the caviat that it works right out of the box.
+This project is a fork of streamedian with the caveat that it works right out of the box.

 The project consists of two parts.
 A javascipt client library to display rtsp streams in the browser and a C backend that will serve rtsp streams over websockets.